josephrmartinez/AskYouTube/README.md

 - Click "Load unpacked" on the upper left and select the "chrome-extension" folder from the local repository.
 - The AskYouTube extension should now appear in your list of 'All Extensions.'
 Copy the displayed ID (a string of random lower-case letters).

-3. Run the FastAPI Server
+3. Update the Chrome Extension ID
 - Open main.py in the fastapi-server folder.
 - Paste the extension ID into the allow_origins middleware: